Farama-Foundation/Gymnasium/README.md

 * [Toy Text](https://gymnasium.farama.org/environments/toy_text/) - These environments are designed to be extremely simple, with small discrete state and action spaces, and hence easy to learn.
 As a result, they are suitable for debugging implementations of reinforcement learning algorithms.
 * [MuJoCo](https://gymnasium.farama.org/environments/mujoco/) - A physics engine based environments with multi-joint control which are more complex than the Box2D environments.
 * [Atari](https://ale.farama.org/) - Emulator of Atari 2600 ROMs simulated that have a high range of complexity for agents to learn.
-* [Third-party](https://gymnasium.farama.org/environments/third_party_environments/) - A number of environments have been created that are compatible with the Gymnasium API.
+* [Third party](https://gymnasium.farama.org/environments/third_party_environments/) - A number of environments have been created that are compatible with the Gymnasium API.
 Be aware of the version that the software was created for and use the `apply_env_compatibility` in `gymnasium.make` if necessary.

 ## Installation